Relations among $\mathbb{P}$-Twists: From -objects to spherical objects

-Note that associated to a $\IP$-object $P \in \cD(X)$, we have a $\IP$-functor $\FF_P = (\blank)\otimes P \colon \cD(\kk-\mod) \to \cD(X)$.
-Hence the proposition can be reformulated, that the composition $j_* \circ \FF_P$ becomes a spherical functor.
-So one might wonder, whether there is a condition generalising $\AA(\blank) \cdot \kappa(\cX) \neq 0$ (or the one of \autoref{lem:spherification}), which guarantees that the composition of a $\IP$-functor and a spherical functor becomes spherical.
+Note that associated to a $\IP$-object $P \in \cD(X)$, we have a $\IP$-functor $\FF_P = P \otimes \blank \colon \cD(\kk\hh\mod) \to \cD(X)$.
+Hence the proposition can be reformulated to the statement that the composition $j_* \circ \FF_P$ becomes a spherical functor.
+So one might wonder, whether there is a condition generalising $\AA(\blank) \cdot \kappa(\cX) \neq 0$ (or the one of \autoref{lem:spherification} and \autoref{rem:kneq0}), which guarantees that the composition of a $\IP$-functor and a spherical functor becomes spherical.
 See \cite{MR19}, where this question is discussed for the spherical functor $j_*$. \end{remark}

 \begin{example}[{\cite[Ex.
 1.5]{HT06}}] Let $X$ be a hyperk\"ahler variety of dimension $2n$.
 Then $X$ allows a $\IP^1$-family of complex structures, which fit together into an analytic manifold $\cX$, the \emph{twistor space} of $X$, see, for example, \cite{Huybrechts-habil} for a background.
 So $X$ provides both a wealth of $\IP$-objects and a smooth (analytic) family $\cX \to \IP^1$.